-- 7.2.1 The items contained in Section 7.1, General, shall always be included in the review of this section. - 7.2.2 Points of hooks shall be at least 2 in (5 cm) long and kept sharp. - 7.2.3 Arborists and other workers shall always stand uphill from rolling logs, and all workers shall be warned and in the clear before logs are moved.
+- 7.2.1-The items contained in Section 7.1, General, shall always be included in the review of this section. - 7.2.2-Cant hooks, cant dogs, peaveys, and tongs should be firmly set before applying force. - 7.2.3 Points of hooks shall be at least 2 inches in (5 cm) long and kept sharp. - 7.2.4-3 Arborists and other workers shall always stand uphill from rolling logs, and all workers shall be warned and in the clear before logs are moved.